slowestmonkey/spirii/README.md

 ## API Endpoints

-> **IMPORTANT**: Before using the endpoints, ensure that the job has aggregated the transactions.
+[!IMPORTANT]: Before using the endpoints, ensure that the job has aggregated the transactions.
 For testing purposes, the aggregation interval is set to 10 seconds (instead of the 2 minutes).
 This means you will see the first results approximately 10 seconds after starting the application.

 - `GET /aggregations/users/:userId`: Get aggregated data by user ID.
   Example: